 Fez is famous for it century old tanneries that to this day produce leather using ancient techniques.
 It’s fascinating to visit the leather souks and watch the process of creating leather goods.
 Just be aware of the smell (thankfully the shopkeepers hand out mint to inhale!)
 Beautiful leather belts, boots, slippers, purses, wallets, handbags, luggage and foot poofs are available in different animal leathers and often stained and decorated in traditional patterns.
 Some products combine both rugs and leather for some unique pieces.

 Hand stitched leather slippers called ‘babouche’ are traditional Moroccan attire.
 They are comfortable and come in a variety of designs, colors and details.
 Some are pointy, some are round, some have open backs whereas others are more like pump shoes.
 Often adorned with embroidery or sequins, babouche slippers presented in the souks are beautiful to admire and photograph and are a great souvenir to take home as they are small, lightweight and not fragile.
-Vogue actually named babouche slippers the ‘it shoe of 2016’!
+Vogue actually named babouche slippers the ‘Must-Have Shoe of 2016’!
 So don’t forget to stuff some of these trendy shoes into your suitcase.

 Check the quality of the leather products – using smell – I bought wallets in Fez that at the time smelt fine (because everything smelt terrible!
 But upon bringing them home they stink so bad I don’t want to use them!)
 Products can be custom made, for a reasonable price, in a few days and shipped to you, come armed with photographs of designs you like.